nishu195/nishant_outlier_76/README.md

 Roll number: 101703376
 ```
 Takes two inputs - filename of input csv, intended filename of output csv.

-Third optional argument is threshold, by default it's 1.5.
-Output is the number of rows removed from the input dataset.
-Resulting csv is saved as output.csv.
+Output is the number of rows removed from the input dataset.It also shows new dataset

 ## Installation